InstaPy/InstaPy/README.md

 with smart_run(session):
     session.set_comments(photo_comments, media='Photo')
-    session.join_pods(topic='general')
+    session.join_pods()
 ```

+#### Parameters:
+`topic`:
+Topic of the posts to be interacted with. `general` by default.

-Note :  Topics allowed are {'general', 'beauty', 'food', 'travel', 'sports', 'entertainment'}.
+> Note :  Topics allowed are {'general', 'beauty', 'food', 'travel', 'sports', 'entertainment'}.
 But it is highly recomended to use 'general' till we gain sufficient users in each of the topics.

 It needs a Server code backed by a cloud database.
 Server Repo is here [InstaPyPodsServer](https://github.com/ishandutta2007/InstaPyPodsServer)